Landeskog scores late in OT, Avalanche beat Coyotes 2-1

 Brandon Saad scored 1:23 into the game, but Raanta settled in and was difficult to solve.
 He made 44 saves.

-Colorado had Nathan MacKinnon back after he missed three games due to a hit near the head.
-He nearly had as many shots on goal (10) as Arizona.
+Colorado had Nathan MacKinnon back after he missed three games due to a hit near his head a week ago in San Jose.
+He almost had as many shots on goal (10) as Arizona.

+“He was dominating every time he was on the ice,” Landeskog said.
+“It’s good to have him back.”

 Tyler Pitlick scored for the Coyotes, who saw their five-game road winning streak halted.
-Raanta stepped in for an injured Darcy Kuemper, who left Monday’s 3-2 win against Colorado early in the third period with a lower body-injury.
+Raanta stepped in for an injured Darcy Kuemper, who left Monday’s 3-2 win against Colorado early in the third period with a lower-body injury.

+It was a productive trip to town as the Coyotes picked up three of four points.

+“We don’t get any points without Raants,” Pitlick said.
+“Raants played unbelievable for us.
+He made a lot of huge saves.”

 Grubauer made his biggest save midway through the third period on a breakaway by Clayton Keller.
-Later, a stop of Schmaltz down low.
+Later, a stop of Nick Schmaltz down low.

-Raanta was making those sort of saves all game, too.
-He slid over and made a sensational save on a wide open Valeri Nichushkin with just under four minutes remaining.
+Raanta turned in one sensational save after another, including on a wide open Valeri Nichushkin with just under four minutes remaining.

+“(Raanta) was great tonight.
+He was awesome,” Coyotes coach Rick Tocchet said.
+“I’ve seen him do it before, and he did it tonight for us.”

 Pitlick tied the game at 1 with 1:55 left in the second period and on just the ninth shot on goal by Arizona.

-Saad opened the scoring when he lined a shot past Raanta.
+Saad opened the scoring when he lined an early shot past Raanta.
 Saad ranks second on the team with nine goals.

+“We did a good job of sticking with it and not getting too frustrated and getting the win,” Saad said.

 KUEMPER UPDATE

-Arizona coach Rick Tocchet said Kuemper’s injury was a “week-to-week thing.”
+Tocchet said Kuemper’s injury was a “week-to-week thing.”
 Kuemper missed a few games earlier this season with an injury.

 “He’s a guy that will take a negative situation and be positive about it.
 He has to,” Tocchet said.
 “He can’t be down in the dumps.
 Our team can’t be down in the dumps.
 We don’t have time for that.
 He was gingerly walking around, but he didn’t have his head down.
 He was trying to show the players, ‘Yeah, you guys can still do this.’
 I like that about him.”